ngmarchant/ngmarchant.github.io/_pages/about.md

 I completed my PhD at the University of Melbourne under the guidance of [Ben Rubinstein](https://www.bipr.net) and [Rebecca Steorts](https://resteorts.github.io/) (at Duke University).

-My research interests span machine learning and databases.
+My research interests span machine learning, security and databases.
 Recently I have been working on identifying vulnerabilities and improving the robustness of machine learning in adversarial settings.
-I am also maintain an interest in data integration and statistical evaluation, which was the focus of my PhD.
+I also maintain an interest in data integration and statistical evaluation, which was the focus of my PhD.